Nexus Gold (CVE:NXS) Hits New 12-Month Low at $0.01

-Nexus Gold Corp.
-(CVE:NXS – Get Free Report)’s stock price hit a new 52-week low during mid-day trading on Tuesday .
-The stock traded as low as C$0.01 and last traded at C$0.01, with a volume of 3549 shares traded.
-The stock had previously closed at C$0.02.
+Shares of Nexus Gold Corp.
+(CVE:NXS – Get Free Report) hit a new 52-week low on Monday .
+The company traded as low as C$0.01 and last traded at C$0.02, with a volume of 5260 shares.
+The stock had previously closed at C$0.01.

 Nexus Gold Stock Performance